kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 http://bit.ly/complexThis

 # Epilogue
-_A section or speech at the end of a book or play that serves as a comment on or a conclusion to what has happened._
+_A speech at the end of a play that serves as a comment on or a conclusion to what has happened._

 **InsertionSort**, **SelectionSort** and **MergeSort** algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive.
 Also, the approach is very effective in engaging students of diverse learning capabilities.